SallyPoon/DSC180Q2/README.md

 # Autonomous Vehicles Capstone: Odometry and IMU

 We are Team 4 in the Autonomous Vehicles Data Science Capstone Project.
 Our project revolves around the IMU, Odometry efforts while we collectively work to build a 1/5 scale racing autonomous vehicle.
-The goal for our project was to calibrate, tune, and analyze Odometry and IMU data to obtain the most accurate position estimate, compass heading, and data readings to support the other subteams that would utilize these measurements in the navigation stack.

-For this project we will be using the F110th Odometry files to gather odometry data using our robot car and integrating, calibrating, and verifying the OpenLog Artemis IMU for our project.

 For a vehicle to successfully navigate istelf and even race autonomously, it is essential for the vehicle to be able localize itself within its environment.
 This is where Odometry and IMU data can greatly support the robot’s navigational ability.
 Wheel Odometry provides useful measurements to estimate the position of the car through the use of wheel’s circumference and rotations per second.
 IMU, which stands for Interial Measurement Unit, is 9 axis sensor that can sense linear acceleration, angular velocity, and magnetic fields.
 Together, these data sources can provide us crucial information in deriving a Position Estimate (how far our robot has traveled) and a Compass Heading (orientation of the robot/where it’s headed).